 There are many potential reasons for your dog's itchy skin.
-In some cases, the cause is obvious, such as when your dog has fleas.
+In some cases, the cause is obvious, such as when a dog has a severe flea infestation.
 In others, pinning down the problem may take some time and sleuthing.
 Once you and your vet get to the root of the problem, you can develop a treatment plan so your dog will be comfortable again.

 It's relatively common for dogs to be affected by one or more external parasites.
 These tiny critters live on or in your dog's skin and can cause a lot of irritation and itching.

 The most common skin parasites are:

-- Fleas: Flea allergy dermatitis is an allergic reaction to flea saliva, which is caused by flea bites.
+- Fleas: Flea allergy dermatitis is an allergic reaction to flea saliva, which is transferred by flea bites.

-- Ticks: During tick removal, it's possible for bacteria to be injected into your dog's skin.
-If this happens, the skin may show signs of irritation within a few days.
+- Ticks: Tick bites may itchy in and of themselves or become infected.
+If this happens, the skin may show signs of irritation within a few days of the bite.

-- Mange: Sarcoptic mange (canine scabies) and demodectic mange are both caused by different skin mites.
-A dog infested with either type of mite experiences intense itching in the affected areas.
+- Mange: Sarcoptic mange (canine scabies) and demodectic mange are caused by different skin mites.
+A dog with sarcoptic mange experiences intense itching in the affected areas while large numbers of demodex mites typically cause hair loss with or without itching.
 Proper diagnosis and identification by your veterinarian are critical for correct treatment.

 Skin infections show up relatively frequently in dogs too.
-An infection may be caused by contact with microscopic bacteria or fungi that infect the skin.
+An infection may be caused by microscopic bacteria or fungi that infect the skin.

-- Bacterial infection: Pyoderma is a bacterial infection typically caused by Staphylococcus bacteria (commonly called staph).
-Bacterial infections are often secondary to allergies and sometimes cause hot spots in dogs.
-This is perhaps the most common type of canine skin infection.
+- Bacterial infection: Pyoderma is a bacterial infection often caused by Staphylococcus bacteria (commonly called staph), but other bacteria may be involved as well.
+Bacterial infections often develop secondary to allergies or other skin problems including hot spots in dogs.

 - Yeast infection: Malassezia dermatitis is a fungal infection caused by an overgrowth of the body's normal yeast.
-Yeast infections may also be secondary to allergies.
+Yeast infections may also occur secondary to allergies or other health problems.

 - Ringworm: Despite its name, this is not an actual worm.
 It's a contagious fungal infection that can affect pets and humans.
-Ringworm causes round patches of itchy skin and hair loss.
+Ringworm generally causes patches of itchy skin and hair loss.

 Canine Atopic Dermatitis